Is Township Trustee Assistance Available to Cover Cremation Costs in Indiana?

 Why Is Cremation So Expensive Elsewhere?

-💡 Want to see exactly what your cremation will cost? ➝ Use our custom Cremation Cost Calculator
+💡 Want to see exactly what your cremation will cost? ➝ Calculate your cremation costs by using our free Cremation Cost Calculator.
+It's a quick, transparent, no-obligation way to see exactly what you’ll pay, before making any decisions.

 What is Township Trustee cremation assistance in Indiana?

-💡 Important: Before applying for Township Trustee help, Indiana law requires a Medicaid eligibility check.
-If the individual qualifies for Indiana Medicaid Burial Assistance, those benefits must be used first.
+⚠️ Before applying, Indiana law requires a Medicaid eligibility check.
+If the deceased qualifies for Indiana Medicaid Burial Assistance, that coverage must be used first.
+Magnolia Cremations can assist with this step too.

 Who qualifies for Township Trustee cremation assistance?